srid/reflex-stone/README.md

 - Quick-feedback driven development cycle using ghcid and ghc
 - IDE support (Open VSCode and install the suggested extensions)

+## Prerequisites

+Unless you enjoy compiling for hours at end, you should use the reflex-platform Nix cache by following the [instructions here][cache].

 ## Development

 Running locally using GHC: